 COVID-19 vaccines – your questions answered

-Evidence-based answers to frequently asked questions about COVID-19 vaccines.
+Evidence-based answers to frequently asked questions about COVID-19 vaccines and boosters.

 What are the benefits of vaccinating children against COVID-19?

 While the elderly and people with underlying medical conditions are at the highest risk, anyone, including healthy young people, can get severe disease from COVID-19.

 Some children infected with COVID-19 can end up with severe lung infections, become very sick and need to be hospitalised.